-Sit down with all of the bills at once.
+Sit Down with all of Your Bills at Once

 In some ways, this is the most difficult step.
 Seeing all the numbers in black and white can feel overwhelming.
 But recording your monthly outflow—including due dates, fees and interest rates—is necessary before you figure out how to tackle the payments.